operator-framework/olm-book/docs/what-is-an-operator.md

 Observe the X work, analyze the state of X and finally act based on the current state of X to reach the desired state.
 Which will make the operators task completed, once we attain the desired state.

-Similar work/tasks are performed by an operators.
-It helps us to extend the Kubernetes API to allow custom functionality or behavior based on the needs of the consumer.
+Similar work/tasks are performed by operators.
+Operators help us to extend the Kubernetes API to allow custom functionality or behavior based on the needs of the consumer.

 # Operator Pattern